Best Fillet Knife For Cleaning Fish – 2022 Buyer’s Guide

-This Wusthof Classic Ikon knife features a thin, flexible 7 inch blade that is slightly curved and made out of high carbon stainless steel for increased precision cutting and durability.
+This Wusthof Classic Ikon proper fillet knife benefits from a thin, flexible 7 inch quality blade that is slightly curved and made out of stainless steel for increased precision cutting and durability.
 This full tang knife benefits from triple riveting on the handle which can help to improve your control over the blade and can result in more accurate cutting.

 The handle is made from a durable polyoxymethylene which is designed to be resistant to discoloration and fading.
 It is also designed to be comfortable to hold with a contoured handle for improved cutting precision and reduced fatigue.

 This high quality knife comes with a durable leather sheath that protects the blade and provides added safety while you’re on the water but doesn't fold for easy storage.
 It also has a partial bolster which can let you sharpen the whole blade.

 2: Bubba 9 Inch Tapered Flex Fillet Knife

-The Bubba Tapered Flex Fillet Knife features a 9 inch blade that benefits from having a strong titanium-nitride coating for added rust resistance.
-The long, thin blade has a super sharp tip and is flexible to allow for precise cutting and maneuvering along fish bones.
+The Bubba Tapered Flex Fillet Knife has a 9 inch blade that benefits from having a strong titanium-nitride coating for added rust resistance.
+The long, thin blade has an extra sharp tip and is flexible to allow for precise cutting and maneuvering along fish bones.

-Being 9 inches long, it can be ideal for use on larger fish and can be suitable for saltwater fishing because of its corrosion resistant stainless steel blade.
+Being 9 inches long, it can be ideal for use on big fish and can be suitable for saltwater fishing because of its anti-corrosion stainless steel blades.
 But it might be too large for use on smaller fish.

-The handle is designed with a non-slip grip and a trigger grip point to give you maximum control over your cutting.
+The handle is designed with a strong grip and a trigger grip point to give you greater control over your cutting.
 The knife also features a non-stick coating on the blade so that you can slice through the meat of the fish more easily and quickly.

-This knife comes with a synthetic protective sheath and benefits from having a lanyard hole in the handle.
+This quality fillet knife comes with a synthetic protective sheath and benefits from having a lanyard hole in the handle.

 3: Dexter Russell P94813 Narrow Fillet Knife

 This Dexter Narrow Fillet Knife is designed to combine quality with affordability.
-It features an 8 inch high carbon steel blade that is flexible for filleting and deboning fish.
+It features an 8 inch high carbon blade that is flexible for filleting and deboning fish.